Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Conceptual differences between payments and National Accounts

+In the payment data, we do not observe non-domestic payment flows.
+Transactions in the Bacs payment system can only be made in £ and require businesses to register an account in the system.
+Setting up an account is relatively costly and businesses need to fulfil stringent eligibility criteria or use a third-party provider.
+Most international transactions are made through the SWIFT payment system and, thus, are excluded from our payment data.
+Trade by international entities is only captured if (1) foreign entities trade with UK businesses in £, (2) have a Bacs account, and (3) are registered in Companies House, the UK business register, which is used for industry classification.
+These conditions may be potentially met in some cases.
+Further, it may be possible that the UK financial, retail and wholesale sectors serve as intermediaries for cross-national payment flows, being absorbers of exports and sources of imports.

-In the Payment data, we do not observe non-domestic payment flows.
-However, it remains possible that foreign entities have accounts in the UK that they use to pay or get paid.
-With that caveat in mind, we may think of IOTs and Use Tables as including imports but not exports, while Payment data would exclude the vast majority of imports and exports.
-However, some international trade flows entering the production process are captured, if they are mediated by domestic wholesale or retail.
+In summary, we may think of IOTs as including imports but not exports, while the payment data exclude the majority of imports and exports.

-\paragraph{Unit of analysis and industrial classification} NAs group institutional units either based on their function or on their kind of activity \citep[par.
+\paragraph{Unit of analysis and industrial classification} NAs group institutional units either based on their function or kind of activity \citep[par.
 1.55-1.56]{esa2010european}.
-Institutional units are ``economic entities that are capable of owning goods and assets, of incurring liabilities and of engaging in economic activities and transactions with other units in their own right'', and are grouped into 5 distinct sectors: financial and non-financial corporations, households, general government, and non-profit institutions serving households (NPISH) \citep[par 1.57]{esa2010european}.
-In our Payments data, anonymised and aggregated Bacs transactions between industries are derived from a sample of organisations that are Bacs service users, which makes them our original unit of analysis.
+Institutional units are \emph{``economic entities that are capable of owning goods and assets, of incurring liabilities and of engaging in economic activities and transactions with other units in their own right''}, and are grouped into five distinct sectors: financial and non-financial corporations, households, general government, and non-profit institutions serving households (NPISH) \citep[par 1.57]{esa2010european}.
+In our payment data, anonymised and aggregated Bacs transactions between industries are derived from a sample of organisations that are Bacs service users, which makes them our original unit of analysis.
+This includes public and private entities.